Arts at Ursuline Academy

-Along the journey in visual arts, students will experience three levels of development each carefully designed to help them to gain more of a comfort-level with art—not only the doing and making of art, but understanding art and how it reflects the world they live in.
+Along the journey in visual arts, students will experience three levels of development, each carefully designed to help them gain more comfort with art—not only the doing and making of art but also understanding art and how it reflects the world they live in.

 Specifically, the three levels of development are:

-DISCOVERY: In the Upper School with Mrs. McNichol, Ms. Churay, and Ms. Morris, young adults consider what they have to offer the world through their own personal voice.
+In the Upper School with Ms. Morris and Ms. Churay, young adults consider what they have to offer the world through their voices.
 Students are challenged to deliver a message to the world through their artwork.
 Taking risks and being deliberate and reflective are rewarded when the student departs the class with greater self-awareness and an appreciation for the artistic journey—mistakes and all.

 This course is for anyone who enjoys drawing or wants to learn how to draw.
 Previous artistic experience is not necessary.
 This class focuses on developing new ways of seeing and self-expression, emphasizing exploring basic skills to gain confidence in drawing.
 Techniques to see and draw accurately will be taught with pencil, charcoal, pastel, and ink.